 Emergency Dentistry in Asheville, NC

-Drs.
-Rebol and Sparks are experienced general dentists in Asheville, NC.
+Dr. Rebol and Dr. Sparks are experienced general dentists in Asheville, NC.
 They prioritize patients who are experiencing a dental emergency and will make every effort to ensure you are seen and treated as soon as possible.
 Dental emergencies are considered any sudden pain or discomfort associated with your teeth, gums, or jawbone.
 Common dental emergencies that we treat in our office include:

 If you experience the sudden dislodging of a permanent tooth, try to recover the tooth.
 Lift the tooth by the crown, avoiding touching the exposed roots.
 Put the tooth in a cup of milk or warm water to ensure it remains moist in transit.
 Then, head to the dentist’s office.
 We will try to reattach the tooth if possible and offer restorative care as needed.